WaveOrder: A differentiable wave-optical framework for scalable biological microscopy with diverse modalities: Introduction

 Many works describe microscopic image formation for individual contrast modes including fluorescence contrast~\cite{backer_extending_2014, chandler_spatio-angular_2019}, phase and absorption contrast~\cite{streibl_three-dimensional_1985, bao_quantitative_2016}, and polarization-resolved birefringence contrast~\cite{torok_imaging_2000, oldenbourg_point-spread_2000}.
-Recently, multiple papers have developed computational imaging methods for integrative measurements of specimen properties, but with models specific to label-free contrast~\cite{guo_revealing_2020, saba_polarization-sensitive_2021, shin_tomographic_2022, yeh_permittivity_2024, jang_super-resolution_2023} or fluorescence contrast~\cite{zhang_six-dimensional_2023, chandler_three-dimensional_2024}.
-The waveOrder framework unifies and extends these models to \textit{multi-contrast} and \textit{multi-channel} imaging systems that include scalar and polarization-resolved imaging with or without fluorescence labels.
+Several recent works have developed computational imaging methods for multi-channel measurements of specimen properties, but with models specific to label-free contrast~\cite{guo_revealing_2020, saba_polarization-sensitive_2021, shin_tomographic_2022, yeh_permittivity_2024, jang_super-resolution_2023} or fluorescence contrast~\cite{zhang_six-dimensional_2023, chandler_volumetric_2025}.
+The WaveOrder framework unifies and extends these models to \textit{multi-contrast} and \textit{multi-channel} imaging systems that include scalar and polarization-resolved imaging, with or without fluorescence labels\footnote{In this paper, \emph{multi-contrast} implies different light-matter interactions, e.g., label-free and fluorescence contrast, while \emph{multi-channel} implies channels acquired with a given contrast, e.g., multiple fluorophores or label-free phase and polarization microscopy.}.

-The most general image formation models account for statistical fluctuations in the electric field of light, i.e., coherence, and how the coherence is modulated due to propagation or interaction with matter.
-Modeling coherence requires bilinear functions (functions whose output depends on pairs of points in the imaging path) and propagation of second-order statistics~\cite{hopkins_concept_1951, streibl_three-dimensional_1985, barrett_foundations_2004, mehta_partially_2018, sheppard_partially_2018, wolf_introduction_2007}.
+The most general image formation models account for statistical fluctuations in the electric field of light, i.e., coherence, and how coherence is modulated due to propagation or interaction with matter.
+Modeling coherence requires bilinear functions (functions whose output depends on pairs of points in the imaging path) and propagation of second-order statistics~\cite{streibl_three-dimensional_1985, hopkins_concept_1951, barrett_foundations_2004, mehta_partially_2018, sheppard_partially_2018, wolf_introduction_2007}.
 We start with this approach before restricting our attention to imaging problems that can be modeled with linear functions.
 Specifically, we consider spatially incoherent fluorescence samples and label-free imaging systems with a spatially incoherent source.
+The optical transformation of the specimen's properties in many widely used imaging systems, such as widefield, confocal, light-sheet, quantitative phase imaging, and quantitative polarization imaging, are well approximated by linear image formation models.